-In making a decision on whether or not to exclude for a drug-related offence the Headteacher will have regard to the school's published policy on drugs and will also seek advice from the Local Authorities Drugs Education Advisor.
+In making a decision on whether or not to exclude for a drug-related offence the Headteacher will have regard to the school's published policy on drugs and will also seek advice from the LA's Drugs Education Advisor.
 The decision will depend on the precise circumstances of the case and the evidence available.
-In some cases suspension will be more appropriate than permanent exclusion.
+In some cases fixed term exclusion will be more appropriate than permanent exclusion.
 The Headteacher will make a judgement set against the criteria in the school's Drugs Policy.